-Zion National Park offers a free shuttle, running about every fifteen minutes, which take visitors to all of the hiking stops along Zion Canyon Scenic Drive.
+Zion National Park offers a free shuttle, running about every fifteen minutes, which takes visitors to all of the hiking stops along Zion Canyon Scenic Drive.
 Driving is discouraged as cars are only allowed with an additional permit.

 The shuttle does not run all year long, as we learned.
 Winter hours for the shuttle begin the Sunday after Thanksgiving and run through February.
 During warmer months, the shuttle operates through Springdale as well.

 The views from the shuttle bus along Zion-Mount Carmel Highway are pretty impressive.
 Bold and dramatic sweeping views of the canyon loom above and every stop is a memorable and acclaimed hike just waiting for you.